abhishekjha462000/web_developement/css/12_positioning/relative.md

   }
 ```

-When we use `relative position`, then the top, right, bottom, left work in reference to the original position of the element.
+When we use `relative position`, then the `top`, `right`, `bottom`, `left` work in reference to the `original position` of the element.
 Also, the element does not leave its space in the normal document flow.